Burnaby Heights

-Burnaby Heights, often referred to as The Heights, is a residential neighbourhood in North Burnaby between Boundary Road to the west, Gamma Avenue to the east and bounded by Hastings Street to the south.
+Burnaby Heights, often referred to as The Heights, is a residential neighbourhood in North Burnaby.
+British Columbia, Canada.
+It is bounded by Boundary Road to the west, Gamma Avenue to the east and Hastings Street to the south.
 Its northern edge facing the North Shore Mountains comes down rather steeply to the shores of Burrard Inlet.

 Many community events, such as Hats Off Day, Halloween on the Heights and Light up the Heights are held annually.

 Heritage homes

 Burnaby Heights has a significant number of heritage houses.

 Christmas on the Heights

-It has become an annual tradition to light up the local stretch of Hastings Street during the Christmas season, which certainly makes it more attractive for shoppers and commuters in this dark time of year.
+It has become an annual tradition to light up the local stretch of Hastings Street during the Christmas season.
 The lights are installed and maintained by the City of Burnaby and light up the heights from November to March each year.

-Traffic Issues

-In February 2009, in response to the petitions of various Burnaby heights residents, Burnaby City Council initiated a process to review the traffic issues in the Burnaby Heights neighbourhood.